collapsed-stacks/atheism/questions/2898/should-any-topic-be-taboo.md

 - posted by: [Omega Centauri](https://stackexchange.com/users/-1/432-omega-centauri) on 2011-02-25
 - score: 0

-<p>I suspect Taboos like this change with the times.
+  I suspect Taboos like this change with the times.
 Knocking someone for their religion is semi-taboo in the US today.
 Proposing any sort of non-cultural cause for gender differences in professional outcomes is almost taboo in present day academia, i.e. it can be career damaging or career ending.
-And as you mentioned race.</p>
+And as you mentioned race.

-<p>I think this is related to recent cultural struggles, that are either incomplete , ongoing or very recent, and that have created extreme sensitivities among some parts of the population [psycholigcal scarring even] (but only subpopulations we have some sympathy for count).
+  I think this is related to recent cultural struggles, that are either incomplete , ongoing or very recent, and that have created extreme sensitivities among some parts of the population [psycholigcal scarring even] (but only subpopulations we have some sympathy for count).
 A hundred years ago, interracial marraige could have been classified as taboo (heck I remember growing during the 60's civil rights era, and the notion was massivley shocking!
 [And this was the liberal pro rights northeast]), but now is taken for granted.
-Pedophilia was taken for granted during Roman times, but is absolutely taboo today.</p>
+Pedophilia was taken for granted during Roman times, but is absolutely taboo today.

 ## Answer 2904